Hyperbaric oxygen therapy

 Hyperbaric intensive care at Karolinska Hospital

-In Switzerland, these conditions are only met at the university hospitals in Geneva, since the hyperbaric chamber in Basel is not designed for outpatients.
+In Switzerland, these conditions are only met at the university hospitals in Geneva, since the hyperbaric chamber in Basel is only designed for outpatients.

 Cerebral gas embolism